The Gift of the Magi (Fargo): Plot

 Hanzee (Zahn McClarnon) shows Rye's belt buckle to Floyd (Jean Smart), Dodd (Jeffrey Donovan) and Bear (Angus Sampson), revealing that Ed Blumquist (Jesse Plemons) is responsible.
 However, Hanzee and Dodd alter the story, indicating that the person responsible is a hitman known as "The Butcher", who works for the Kansas City crime family and killed him to use it as a leverage.

 Lou Solverson (Patrick Wilson) serves as security detail for presidential candidate Ronald Reagan (Bruce Campbell), who delivers a speech to the townspeople.
 While hunting in the woods, Joe Bulo (Brad Garrett) and his criminal partners are attacked by Gerhardt hitmen.
 Bulo flees the area, while his partners are killed in the shootout.
-The Kitchen brothers manage to kill most of the Gerhardts, but they are subsequently attacked by Hanzee, who kills Wayne (Todd Man) and knocks Gale (Brad Mann) out.
+The Kitchen brothers manage to kill most of the Gerhardts, but they are subsequently attacked by Hanzee, who kills Wayne (Todd Man) and knocks out Gale (Brad Mann).
 He then catches up with Bulo and kills him.
 Even though Dodd is delighted by the deaths, Floyd still demands that they find "The Butcher".
 Charlie (Allan Dobrescu), wanting to prove himself, asks to help in killing Ed.
 Dodd allows him to go with Virgil (Greg Bryk), one of his henchmen.

 Simone (Rachel Keller) meets with Milligan (Bokeem Woodbine), who is frustrated by the deaths in the woods, also showing her that the Gerhardts sent Bulo's head in a box.
 He demands that she lets him know of anything by working as a spy for him or he will kill her.
 Peggy (Kirsten Dunst) tries to convince Ed to leave their life for a new one in California, but Ed does not intend to leave his dreams.
 He then goes to work at the shop, where Charlie has entered to kill him, as well as to kill any possible witnesses.
 However, Charlie bonds with Noreen (Emily Haine) over their admiration for Albert Camus and in a panic, ends up buying meat and leaves the shop without harming anyone, disappointing Virgil.